 12. Check appliances

 If you’ve got anything in your motorhome that’s gas-powered, make sure it’s in good working condition.
 If you’ve had the appliance for a while and have not used them recently, check that insects or other pests haven’t got into the appliances.
-They could cause problems and make the appliance unsafe and even dangerous.
+Practicing pest control for your motorhome is essential as various bugs and vermin can cause problems and make the appliance unsafe and even dangerous.

 You need to check any other appliances, such as your freezer and refrigerator.
 Imagine how you’d feel if, in the middle of a summer vacation, your freezer or refrigerator decides not to work.
 Also, if the appliances in your motorhome are more than a few years old, you might start to have problems with them.

 Remember to check the interior and exterior lighting monthly.
 Your owner’s manual will give you all the information you need to help you understand how all your lighting works.
 Some parts of the lighting system, for example, might only work in certain situations.
 Your Daytime Running Lamps are just one example.

 If you need to replace any bulbs, make sure you do it before you make your next journey, and always make sure you’ve got a selection of spare bulbs just in case you need one.